Aizaz-Hashmi/gps_data_parsing_library_esp_idf/README.md

 Here is the information formatted as requested:

-Checking Stream Validity and Extracting GGA Sentence Upon receiving an input UART stream, the function checks if the stream is valid and contains a valid GGA sentence using the function gga_sentence_format_validity_check.
+Checking Stream Validity and Extracting GGA Sentence Upon receiving an input UART stream, the function checks if the stream is valid and contains a valid GGA sentence using the function `gga_sentence_format_validity_check`.

-# Extracting GGA Sentence:
+##### 1. Extracting GGA Sentence:
 - If a valid GGA sentence is found, the function extracts the GGA sentence from the UART stream and stores it in a temporary buffer.
 Processing and Handling Default Values

-# Processing Extracted GGA Sentence:
+##### 2. Processing Extracted GGA Sentence:
 - Parsing logic can be added to process the extracted GGA sentence from the temporary buffer.

-# Handling Invalid Stream:
+##### 3. Handling Invalid Stream:
 - If no valid GGA sentence is found or the UART stream is invalid, the function initializes the gps_data variable with default values such as "N/A".

+#### Step 3: checksum verification for data integrity
+This process ensures that the data packet has not been corrupted during transmission and that the GPS data can be trusted for further processing.
+Implementing checksum evaluation verification is crucial for maintaining the reliability of GPS data parsing in your application.
+##### Initialization:
+- Initialize the calculated checksum variable (calculated_checksum) to zero.

+##### Iterate Through Sentence:
+- Start iteration from the character after $ until the character before * or the end of the sentence ('\0').
+- Compute the XOR operation for each character in the range to calculate the checksum.

+##### Check for Asterisk:
+- Ensure the iteration ends at the asterisk (*).
+- If the asterisk is not found, return 0 (invalid checksum).

+##### Extract Expected Checksum:
+- After finding the asterisk, move past it to extract the expected checksum, which is represented as a hexadecimal string of two characters.

+##### Parse Expected Checksum:
+- Parse the expected checksum using sscanf to convert the hexadecimal string to an integer.
+##### Compare Checksums:
+- Compare the calculated checksum with the expected checksum.
+Return 1 if they match (valid checksum), otherwise return 0 (invalid checksum).